-I did run into some old friends in Union Station and had a chat.
+I did run into some old friends (D and M and B) in Union Station and had a chat.

 When I got home I read that there was a new Toronto sign right nearby.
 I showed you the Canada Day 150 sign that we found on July 1.